A scalable control design for grid-forming inverters in microgrids: Controller design

-The full-state feedback design is effectively a single-loop design, in contrast to traditional double (inner current / outer voltage) loop design \cite{chandorkar1993}.
-Single loop controllers are a promising alternative \cite{wang2017} which have been successfully demonstrated, e.g. \cite{qoria2019}. \jdw{The advantages of the single loop are simpler control design and better stability properties} \cite{wang2017} which, in our case, can be exploited to guarantee stable plug-and-play operation. \begin{rmk} An issue when eschewing classical cascaded PI loops is current limitation, since in most practical designs the current is limited via saturation of the current reference. \iclc{Virtual} impedance is a proven alternative \cite{paquette2015} to limit the current and \jwwww{this can be achieved with our design}. \end{rmk} \begin{rmk} \jw{Angle droop and virtual impedance are closely related \cite{sun2017}.
+\kl{We illustrate the \jdwr{full-state feedback} control design and the mixed $H_\infty$/passivity control design in Fig.~\ref{fig:ctrlblk} and Fig.~\ref{fig:dynctrlblockdiagram}.} The full-state feedback design is effectively a single-loop design, in contrast to traditional double (inner current / outer voltage) loop design~\cite{chandorkar1993}.
+Single loop controllers are a promising alternative~\cite{wang2017} which have been successfully demonstrated, e.g.~\cite{qoria2019}. \jdw{The advantages of the single loop are simpler control design and better stability properties}~\cite{wang2017} which, in our case, can be exploited to guarantee stable plug-and-play operation. \jdwr{Furthermore, although full-state feedback designs are sometimes impractical due to the requirement to obtain full state information, in this case the only measurements required are the filter voltage and currents, which are also necessary for a traditional double PI loop controller.}

+\jjwr{The major differences between the controllers in Figs.~\ref{fig:ctrlblk} and~\ref{fig:dynctrlblockdiagram} are as follows.
+The state feedback controller is simple and \li{this allows numerically to consider in control synthesis also certain practical constraints which are non-convex.} By contrast, the mixed $H_\infty$/passivity controller \jjwr{is dynamic and of high order. \li{A main feature of this controller is that it allows $H_\infty$ criteria to be satisfied by formulating a} convex LMI problem.}} As always, there are \li{underlying trade-offs:} between \li{the simplicity of a static state feedback controller} and the flexibility of a high-order \li{dynamic} controller; and also between convexity of the optimization problem and the incorporation of certain non-convex constraints which may be useful in practice. \begin{rmk} An issue when eschewing classical cascaded PI loops is current limitation for protection, since in most practical designs the current is limited via saturation of the current reference. \iclc{Virtual} impedance is a proven alternative~\cite{paquette2015} to limit the current and \jwwww{this can be achieved with our design}. \end{rmk} \begin{rmk} \jw{Angle droop and virtual impedance are closely related~\cite{sun2017}.
 Compared to angle droop, our approach and control architecture offers several advantages. \jwwww{Firstly,} passivity \jwwww{(and thus plug-and-play operation)} is guaranteed, whereas angle droop schemes \jwwww{are only passive for small droop gains} \ilc{\cite{watson2019}.} \jwwww{Secondly,} droop \iclc{approaches} limit the achievable performance due to the presence of only a few tunable parameters.} \end{rmk}